 Every two weeks I go to visit an esthetician at the mall.
 “What do you need Honey?” she asks me as I approach the front desk.
 All the other customers swivel instinctively towards me, curious.

 “Sorry, didn’t catch that?” she says.

 I clear my throat, blushing, and mumble “Upper lip wax, please” in a slightly louder voice.

-I refuse to call it a moustache.
-A moustache is something men have; but I’m not a man, I’m a lady.
-My upper lip hair isn’t as dark as a moustache of course, but to me it looks long, dark and grotesque.
+I refuse to call it a mustache.
+A mustache is something men have, but I’m not a man, I’m a lady.
+My upper lip hair isn’t as dark as a mustache of course, but to me, it looks long, dark and grotesque.

 My upper lip hair didn’t always bother me this much.
 In fact, there was a golden age when none of the hair that naturally grew on my body gave me pause.
 It began with peer-induced shame in my elementary school locker room and pretty soon I was obsessing about all the hair on my body, especially the stuff on my face.
 At least I could cover up hairy pits and legs with long-sleeved shirts and long pants, but hiding the hair on my face was more complicated.

 I’ve done things I regret, but none more than the time I got my facial hair threaded.
 I was getting ready for university graduation and I wanted to look good for all the inevitable family photos.
 My friend and I stopped by the local mall for a $10 eyebrow threading – no big deal.
 But then I decided to get my chin and neck threaded as well.

 Due to my mixed heritage (African, Indian, Portuguese, etc) I have quite a bit of fine hairs framing my face.
 It usually doesn’t bother me too much, but I thought I’d let the lady just clean it up a bit.
 Now I wish I had left well enough alone.
 The threading broke the follicles on my chin and neck and I’ve had problems with ingrown hairs ever since.